 This study evaluated the efficacy of Holistic Humanized Nursing Care Strategies (HHNCS) on the Body mass index (BMI), Waist Circumference (WC) and self-esteem among adolescents living with HIV.

-The adolescents who had low and moderate level of self-esteem and all levels of BMI and WC were selected experimental (124) and control group (122).
+The adolescents who had low and moderate level of self-esteem and all levels of BMI and WC were selected and assigned to experimental (124) and control group (122).
 The HHNCS was administered to the experimental group and the intervention was continued at home and the reinforcement was given.
 The control group received NGO’s routine care.
 The post test was done for both the groups at the end of 3rd and 6th month and the BMI, WC and self-esteem were measured.

 The mean difference in BMI was 0.32 in experimental and 0.11 in control group.
 The calculated ‘F’ value in experimental group was 2.94, which was significant at

 <0.05.
 With regard to WC, the mean difference was 0.35 in experimental and 0.10 in control group.
 The calculated ‘F’ value in experimental group was 0.22, and in control group it was 0.04, which was not statistically significant.
 In the self-esteem scores, the mean difference was 7.25 in experimental and 0.63 in control group.
 The calculated ‘F’ value in experimental group was 121.66, which was significant at the level of